huggingface/transformers/docs/source/en/quantization/bitsandbytes.md

 ## Dequantizing `bitsandbytes` models

-Once quantized, you can dequantize the model to the original precision.
-Note this might result in a small quality loss of the model.
-Make also sure to have enough GPU RAM to fit the dequantized model.
+Once quantized, you can dequantize the model to the original precision but this might result in a small quality loss of the model.
+Make sure you have enough GPU RAM to fit the dequantized model.
-Below is how to perform dequantization on a 4-bit model using `bitsandbytes`.

 ```python
 from transformers import AutoModelForCausalLM, BitsAndBytesConfig, AutoTokenizer